Advances in the Shannon Capacity of Graphs: When the graph capacity is not attained by the independence number of any finite power?

-is not attained at any finite power of $\Gr{G}$.
-This follows from Corollary~\ref{corollary:unattainability_disjoint_union}, as the Paley graphs are self-complementary and strongly regular, and the restrictions on $q_1, \ldots,q_\ell$ guaranty that the conditions of Corollary~\ref{corollary:unattainability_disjoint_union} hold. \end{example}
+is not attained by the independence number of any finite strong power of $\Gr{G}$.
+This follows from Corollary~\ref{corollary:unattainability_disjoint_union}, since the Paley graphs are self-complementary and strongly regular, and the restrictions on $q_1, \ldots,q_\ell$ guarantee that the conditions of Corollary~\ref{corollary:unattainability_disjoint_union} hold. \end{example}